ONLINE HELP

 The principle is straightforward:

-• The site test is executed.
+• The website test is run.

 • During this test, the performance profiler keeps track of all the actions performed and saves the execution times of each one of the processes.